How to care for trauma survivors Q&A

 Of child abuse cases reported in Texas, 68% were sexual abuse cases.

 Think about your church congregation and apply some easy math.
-If you have 200 people in your church, 100 females and 100 males, those statistics translate to 25 females and 16 males in your church that either have or will/p>/p>/p>/p>... [continue]
+If you have 200 people in your church, 100 females and 100 males, those statistics translate to 25 females and 16 males in your church that either have or will experience sexual abuse.
+Chances are more likely than not that you have someone in your... [continue]

 How sexual abuse prevention training can help your church